tonda100/eventstore-kafka/README.md

     ```

 ## Advanced
 Configuration possibilities and default values.
+Unfortunately JavaEE 8 does not have any standard means of configuration and
+I didn't want to
 ### Configuration
-There are two ways of configuration.
+Unfortunately JavaEE 8 does not provide any standard way.
+There are two ways of configuring the eventstore-kafka.
 1. Application has to produce using `@javax.enterprise.inject.Produces`:
   * `java.util.Properties` with qualifiers `@KafkaProducerConfig` for overriding producer properties otherwise
 default values will be in place.